ais-one/cookbook/README.md

 The **example-app/config/** folder contains the config information.

 You can override the configurations using <NODE_ENV>.env.js files, e.g. development.env.js or uat.env.js in **example-app/config**

-If too many config properties, split it to other more and files

 ---